chandanm0005/Drowsiness-Detection-System/README.md

 - **Simplicity vs. persistence**: In-memory session store instead of Redis.
 Faster to set up, but sessions are lost on server restart.
 Acceptable for a demo; Redis would be the production swap.
 - **Browser-only vs. native**: Running in the browser limits access to device sensors and background processing.
 A native app would be more reliable for continuous monitoring, but the browser approach has zero-friction access for users.

-### What you'd improve
-Add PERCLOS (percentage of eye closure over a rolling window) instead of a single binary threshold — it's more statistically robust and used in actual driver monitoring systems.
-Also add proper observability: structured logging, error tracking (Sentry), and a metrics dashboard to monitor alarm frequency across users.